stpettersens/partycopy/README.md

 <response_format (e.g. json)>
 ```

+The utility works best if you have Read-Write-Delete permissions for your server user on the remote directory.

 Run the utility (`partycopy`, symlinked to **pcp**) to upload a **file** to your **remote_directory** (as named under your copyparty server's config file).

 > pcp <server_name> <local_file> <remote_directory> ["--verbose"]